It all started with a quarter note, a dotted eighth note, and a tie.

 That simple smiley evolved into cats with sharp whiskers, girls with curly treble clef hair, and guys with forte mustaches.
 I believe music art can be fun and sophisticated at the same time.
 And serious musicians deserve more than a treble clef on a set of swooping staff lines.

-In 2015, my music note art was featured on Kanro brand candy packaging in Japan (and they even made a TV commercial!).
+Beginning in fall 2015, my music note art can be seen on Kanro brand candy packaging in Japan (and they even made a TV commercial!).

 About Erin HeatonI started selling music art in January 2014 after being frustrated with a lack of music-related art options.
 My brother is a professional musician and professor, and I was always trying to find unique music gifts for him.
 Problem was, most of what I saw was frumpy, too feminine, too juvenile, or looked more like computer clip art than actual art.
 I could never find anything fun, modern, or that an adult might actually want to hang up in their home, so I decided to make it myself.